Prepared to Handle Any Case Contact Attorney Adam Allen Arant to find out how he can help you.

 Fremont DUI Attorney

-If you have been arrested for driving while under the influence of drugs or alcohol, retain the representation of The Law Offices of Adam Allen Arant.
+If you have been arrested for driving while under the influence of drugs or alcohol, retain the representation of The Arant Law Group, APC.
 Many individuals automatically assume that when they are arrested for DUI, there is nothing they can do about it.
 However, when you work with Attorney Adam Arant, you may greatly increase your chances of recovering your driving privileges.
 Secure the supportive assistance of an experienced and knowledgeable Fremont DUI attorney.

 It is against the law to operate a motor vehicle with a blood alcohol concentration (BAC) of .08% or greater in the state of California.
 For commercial drivers, the threshold is set at .04%, and for drivers under the age of 21, under California's "Zero Tolerance" law, the limit is set at just .01%.
 This means that an underage driver can be charged with DUI even after having just one drink.